 Cash and cash equivalents are held for the purpose of meeting short-term cash commitments rather than for investment or other purposes.
 The Company does not hold any deposits with maturities of greater than three months from the date of acquisition.
+Cash at banks earn interest at floating rates based on daily bank deposit rates.
 Cash and cash equivalents are comprised of the following: